sampsyo/cs6120/content/blog/2025-05-13-abstract-testing-floating-point.md

 Consider a verification tool **VERIFY** to take some program *p(x)* and provide a **GUARANTEE** such that for all inputs *x*, **GUARANTEE(**_p(x)_**)** holds.
-At first blush, one might reasonably define a bug as follows:
+At first blush, one might define a bug as follows:

 > <ins>Definition</ins> (_bug_).
 A bug in **VERIFY** exists iff there exists an input _x_ such that **GUARANTEE(**_p(x)_**)** does not hold.